ZodiacWorkingGroup/OpLang/README.md

-# UniLang
+# OpLang
 A believable, imperative, non-C-family language.
 ## Introduction
-UniLang, a badly-named esoteric programming language, is a programming language designed to believable (that is, it seems like something that the world could've seriously created given a slightly alien mindset, unlike esolangs such as Befunge or Malbolge) language outside of the C family.
+OpLang, a badly-named esoteric programming language, is a programming language designed to believable (that is, it seems like something that the world could've seriously created given a slightly alien mindset, unlike esolangs such as Befunge or Malbolge) language outside of the C family.
 Whether or not I successfully made it believable is yet to be determined.

 It's a bit like ASM.

 ## Syntax
-UniLang's syntax consists of a series of operation lines; lines consisting of 0-2 variables and one operator.
+OpLang's syntax consists of a series of operation lines; lines consisting of 0-2 variables and one operator.
 Variables are of the form `/[a-zA-Z0-9_]+/` and operators are anything that isn't a variable (or a semicolon) The operation lines can be:
 * Prefix: `+v`
 * Postfix: `v+`
 * Infix: `u+v`